zgulde/git-demo-2/readme.md

 # Git Demo

-This is a repo for demonstrating git!
+This is a repo for demonstrating git.